 - A driver sample card.
-Refer to "Print a Driver Sample Card" on page 52. - A test card from Printer Manager.
+Refer to "Print a Driver Sample Card" on page 3-52. - A test card from Printer Manager.
 Refer to the Printer Manager Testcard section in the printer's Installation and Administrator's Guide. - A card from your card design software.
 Refer to the Elements of Card Design chapter in the printer's Installation and Administrator's Guide. - A printer configured to print rewritable cards prints card designs as though they were printed using a monochrome ribbon.

-UV and Luster Ribbon Support
+Luster and Fluorescent Ribbon Support

-Color print ribbons with a UV fluorescent (F) or luster (L) panel are supported by the Card Printer Driver.
-UV printing is colorless under normal lighting and is meant to provide an additional form of security.
-Luster printing enhances card appearance with visible color-shifting iridescent print with UV fluorescing properties.
+Color print ribbons with a luster (L) of fluorescent (F) panel are supported by the Card Printer Driver.
+Fluorescent printing is colorless under normal lighting and is meant to provide an additional form of security.
+Luster printing enhances card appearance with visible color-shifting iridescent print with fluorescing properties.